willfurnass/sheffield_hpc/FAQs.rst

    ==============================================       ===========================
    On a desktop open using 4 cores                      4  - 4 = 0
    On another desktop using 6 cores                     6  - 4 = 2
-   A job on ShARC using 12 cores                        12 - 4 = 8
+   A job on Bessemer using 12 cores                     12 - 4 = 8
    A job on Stanage using 20 cores                      20 - 4 = 16
    Another job on Stanage using 30 cores                30 - 4 = 26
    **Total**                                            **52**